Homebrew/homebrew-cask/CONTRIBUTING.md

   Some developers (like Mozilla) and hosts (like Sourceforge) provide checksums, so you can use those directly, without needing to download the file separately.

-  In addition to `sha1` you can provide the checksum with `md5`, `sha256`, or `sha512` in the same manner.
-Use commands `md5 my-app.dmg` or `shasum -a 256 my-app.dmg` to obtain these checksums.

-  If the application does not have versioned downloads, you can provide option `no_checksum`, which takes no arguments.
+  If the application does not have versioned downloads, you can provide the option `no_checksum`, which takes no arguments.

 This is all you need to do to write a Cask!